Help! I'm a Fish: Legacy

+A television series adaption was announced by Egmont Imagination in May 2001, and would consist of twenty-six episodes.
+Further development has not been stated to take place, and the series was never made.

-The film's stars Aaron Paul and Alan Rickman would later co-star again in the 2015 film Eye In The Sky, released shortly after Rickman's death.
+The film's stars Aaron Paul and Alan Rickman would later co-star again in the 2015 film Eye in the Sky, released shortly after Rickman's death.
 Paul expressed his regret that despite working with Rickman on Help!
-I'm A Fish and Eye in the Sky, they never got the chance to meet.
+I'm a Fish and Eye in the Sky, they never got the chance to meet.